ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A slight chance of showers and thunderstorms after 3pm.
-Mostly sunny.
+Partly sunny.
 High near 85, with temperatures falling to around 83
          in the afternoon.
 Southwest wind around 7 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>